marcusGH/uk_property_price_prediction/README.md

 and adds a new column to the provided dataframe `gdf` with values for this feature.

+The implementation of these functions is based on the pois-aggregation functions implemented in `assess.py`.
+The functions simply inspect the `func` field and pass the rest of the arguments onto the relevant pois aggregation function.

 ### House price prediction

 * `build_prices_coordinates_features_dataset(latitude, longitude, date, property_type, bb_size_km, pois_bb_size_km, year_range_size, pois_keys, features, logging=False)`
 * `predict_price(latitude, longitude, date, property_type, build_dataset_kwargs, design, printSummary=False, plotAx=None)`
+* `predict_price_simple(latitude, longitude, date, property_type)`

-The first function fetches all the relevant `prices_coordinates` data and evaluates the features for each of the rows, producing a large dataframe that can be used for training.
+The first function fetches all the relevant `prices_coordinates` data and adds a new column to the dataframe for each of the specified features.
+This function is encapsulated in the `predict_price` function and the arguments to it are encoded in the `build_dataset_kwargs` parameter.

-The `predict_price` functions first builds the features_dataset using the above function, then splits it 80/20 into a training- and testing-set, respectively.
-I then trains a GLM model to do a price prediction on the specified property and reports on how well this model predicts on the held-out testing-set.
+I abstracted away the process of building the dataset with all the features because I found it useful to just build such a dataframe, without doing price predictions, for other tasks done in the notebook.

+The `predict_price` function takes in all the basic information about the property from `latitude` to `property_type`.
+It also takes a specification of a `design` matrix.
+This specification is a function from a `GeoDataFrame` to a 2-dimensional `numpy` array.
+The `build_dataset_kwargs` also have to be specified (specific structure in the function docs).
+The `predict_price` function starts by building the dataset using the above utility function.
+It then trains a `statsmodel` GLM on 80% of this data and the model is tested on the remaining 20%, allowing us to plot the predictions against the true price, as well as computing various metrics.
+When making a prediction for the property type specified through the function parameters, we make use of the `add_many_features_from_pois` utility function to calculate the feature values for the single property we are making a prediction for.
+This requires providing the `pois` dataframe and the larger `gdf_for_num_houses` dataframe that was used in the computation of the features for the training set.
+Therefore, these dataframes are returned by `build_prices_coordinates_features_dataset` such that we can pass them on to `add_many_features_from_pois`.
+All in all, we are running the functionality to add features twice: One batch run for all of our training+testing data, and once for the single datum we want to predict the price for.
+The former happens in `build_prices_coordinates_features_dataset` and the latter in `predict_price`, but in both instances `add_many_features_from_pois` is used.

+The `predict_price_simple` simply makes a call to `predict_price`, but with a specified `build_dataset_kwargs` and `design` matrix.
+If the user does not want to create their own feature specification or design matrix, this is the more accessible function.

 ### Dimensionality reduction